-Approval is gained by sending an email with the subject line "IP Teleconference Request" to the Initiative or Operations Manager for OWS-5 with the following format and content.
+Approval is gained by sending an email with the subject line "IP Teleconference Request" to the Initiative or Operations Manager for OWS-8 with the following format and content.

 - 1. Proposed Date and Time: the proposed date and time - 2.
 Purpose: a description of the purpose of the teleconference - 3.
-Designated Discussion Leader: the name, organization, and email of the designated discussion leader (must have been authorized to act in this role previously and must be available for the proposed teleconference) - 4.
-Participants: a list of participants (name, organization, and email required) that should be involved - 5.
-Expected Duration: an estimate of the expected duration of the teleconference
+Designated Discussion Leader: the name, organization, and email of the designated discussion leader (must have been authorized to act in this role previously and must be available for the proposed teleconference)

-6. Agenda: a detailed agenda, including the time to be spent on each topic
+- 4. Participants: a list of participants (name, organization, and email required) that should be involved - 5.
+Resources Required: select one or both of: (a) voice line, and (b) WebEx line - 6.
+Expected Duration: an estimate of the expected duration of the teleconference - 7.
+Agenda: a detailed agenda, including the time to be spent on each topic

-Approval must be sought at least one business day prior to the proposed teleconference date.
-It would be desirable for teleconferences involving Australian, European, Japanese, and North American participants to be scheduled and announced at least two days in advance.
+Approval and setup should be sought well in advance, to avoid conflicts over telecon resources, but in any case must be sought at least two business days prior to the proposed teleconference date.
+It is recommended that teleconferences involving participants on multiple continents (Australia, Europe, Asia, and North America) should be scheduled and announced at least three days in advance.